Home > Best Time to Visit Portugal

 Portugal in October

 - Fatima Pilgrimage: On October 13, pilgrims return to the site of the reported apparitions of the Virgin Mary in Fatima, to mark the last of the six claimed sightings.

 - Republic Day: October 5 is a public holiday in Portugal, commemorating the fall of the Monarchy and beginning of the Republic in 1910.
 Most shops, restaurants, and attractions will be open in the larger cities, but public transport runs on a Sunday schedule, and government offices, banks, schools, and post offices will be closed.

 - Moda Lisboa: The oldest independent fashion week in Europe presents the newest collections of Portuguese designers.

 - All Saints Day: Portugal celebrates All Saints Day on November 1 as a national holiday to honor the dead.
 Similar to Halloween, children go out in the morning knocking on doors asking for the “bread of God.”
 Many Portuguese honor the dead by cleaning and placing flowers on graves of loved ones.

-- Web Summit: One of the world’s top technology conferences, this tech event draws some 50,000 to Lisbon over four days in early November, November 4-7 in 2019.
+- Web Summit: One of the world’s top technology conferences, this tech event draws some 50,000 to Lisbon over four days in early November.
 Past speakers have included president of Microsoft Brad Smith, CEO and co-founder of Pinterest Ben Silbermann, and CEO and founder of Medium, Ev Williams.

 - Lisbon & Sintra Film Festival (Leffest): This is one of Portugal’s main film festivals, featuring film exhibitions from across the globe.
-Held for a week in mid- to late-November (2019 dates TBA) attracts famous actors and filmmakers in addition to hosted workshops, masterclasses, and art exhibitions.
+Held for a week in mid- to late-November attracts famous actors and filmmakers in addition to hosted workshops, masterclasses, and art exhibitions.

 Portugal in December